The Digital Signage system is designed for student facing content submitted by staff

 The sole use of QR codes is not recommended.

-Please consider that most viewers of signage will be reading your content from a distance and / or walking past.
-If the viewer cannot easily see the information displayed on the screen, your message could be lost, so please ensure that you take the following guidelines into account when developing content:
+Most viewers will be reading your content from a distance and / or walking past.
+If they cannot easily see the information displayed on the screen, your message could be lost, so please ensure that you take the following guidelines into account when developing content:

 Brand identity guidelines